harmonly/FlappyBird/README.md

 Remake Flappy Bird by Java.
 - [pre-release](https://github.com/harmonly/FlappyBird/releases)

-you could control the bird by typing space or clicking.
+You could control the bird by typing space or clicking.